From Question to Exploration: Test-Time Adaptation in Semantic Segmentation?: Introduction

-To fill this gap, we seek to attain a comprehensive understanding of the current classic TTA for semantic segmentation and to identify critical, unresolved issues warranting further exploration.
-Our analyses provide three key observations in TTA for semantic segmentation.
-First, the classic batch norm updating strategy, prevalent in classification TTA, offers marginal performance gains and can sometimes even deteriorate the outcomes.
+In this paper, we attempt to address this question and provide systematic studies to assist both experienced researchers and newcomers in better understanding segmentation TTA.
+To the best of our knowledge, this paper is among the first to comprehensively investigate classic TTA techniques for semantic segmentation.
+Our main observations are summarized as follows: \begin{itemize} \item Normalization statistics are frequently used in classification TTA \citep{wang2021tent, niu2022efficient, niu2023towards}.
+However, we find that the classic normalization updating strategy offers marginal performance gains and can sometimes even deteriorate the outcomes of segmentation TTA.
 Advanced techniques like batch renormalization and large batch sizes fail to address this limitation effectively.
-Secondly, while the teacher-student approach bolsters training stability in segmentation TTA amidst noisy pseudo-labels, it does not definitely elevate the performance beyond models not employing TTA.
-Lastly, segmentation TTA grapples with an acute long-tailed imbalance issue, which is more intricate than its counterpart in classification TTA.
-This long-tailed dilemma profoundly impedes segmentation TTA efficacy, even with high-accuracy pseudo-labels.
-These insights underline the critical nuances and challenges in employing classic TTA strategies in semantic segmentation scenarios.
+This observation motivates us to consider the update of other modules to estimate the data distribution.
+We find that updating the attention module in Transformer \cite{zhou2022understanding} can promote the performance in segmentation TTA. \item While the teacher-student (TS) scheme bolsters training stability in segmentation TTA amidst noisy PLs and different orders of images, we find that it does not always elevate the performance beyond models not employing TTA, especially in scenarios involving complex data distribution~(i.e., continual TTA)~\cite{wang2022continual}.
+Instead, we find that the TS scheme can produce high-quality PLs in segmentation TTA, compared to the single model. \item Segmentation TTA grapples with an acute LT imbalance issue, which is more intricate than its counterpart in classification TTA.
+We find that this LT dilemma profoundly impedes segmentation TTA efficacy, even with high-accuracy PLs.
+Instead, we discover that the introduction of a region-level solution can improve the performance in segmentation TTA. \end{itemize}

-\textbf{Main contributions}.
-To the best of our knowledge, this paper is among the first to comprehensively investigate test-time adaptation for semantic segmentation, which is important yet under-explored.
-Our main observations are summarized as follows: 1) Batch norm update techniques are unable to handle TTA for semantic segmentation.
-2) Teacher-student scheme helps stabilize segmentation TTA, particularly when faced with substantial pseudo-label noise.
-3) Long-tailed class imbalance presents a profound challenge in segmentation TTA, and test-time augmentation only partially relieves long-tailed biases in segmentation TTA.
-We hope that our detailed analyses and comprehensive experimental results can provide insights and a broader understanding to the community.